nhsengland/virtual-wards-draft-standards/5_Assurance.md

 ## 5.1 Clinical Safety

 Clinical safety must be ensured in development and during implementation.
 Solutions must be assured by the local organisation's Clinical Safety Officer (CSO).
+Local organisations may wish to involve local clinicians in the design of the solution, to further mitigate clinical risk and ensure buy-in from system users.

+The Virtual Wards Interoperability Discovery Report (available on [NHS Futures](https://tinyurl.com/vw-interop)) includes an overview of some key clinical risks local organisations should consider, however, this list may not be exhaustive.

-For information on clinical safety and risk management, please see the [NHS Clinical Risk Management Standards](https://digital.nhs.uk/services/clinical-safety/clinical-risk-management-standards).
+For further information on clinical safety and risk management, please see the [NHS Clinical Risk Management Standards](https://digital.nhs.uk/services/clinical-safety/clinical-risk-management-standards).

 ## 5.2 Information Governance